Sinking of HMS Victoria: Outcomes

 Markham and Johnstone both continued to feel aggrieved by the verdict, seeking to take the matter to a further court-martial to clear their names.
-It fell to Seymour to convince them that they had been dealt with lightly, and any further case could only go against them.
+It fell to Culme-Seymour to convince them that they had been dealt with lightly, and any further case could only go against them.
 Markham completed the remaining months of his posting in the Mediterranean, but was then placed on half pay without a command.
-He received minor postings and achieved the rank of admiral before retiring aged 65 in 1906.
+He received minor postings and achieved the rank of admiral before retiring, aged 65, in 1906.

 Tryon's TA system – and with it his attempt to restore Nelsonian initiative into the Victorian-era Royal Navy – died with him.
 Whether or not Tryon had intended the system to be in effect at the time of the accident, traditionalist enemies of the new system used the collision as an excuse to discredit and bury it.
 To some extent, this was mitigated by the introduction of wireless communication some six years later.
 Heavy reliance upon detailed signalling – and the ethos of reliance upon precise orders – continued within the navy right through to the First World War.
 Several incidents occurred where reliance upon specific orders or signal failures allowed lucky escapes by the enemy in that war, so that had the sinking not occurred and Tryon survived to continue his campaign, there might have been a significant improvement in British performance.

-Five years after the incident, only Camperdown was still in active service, the rest of the then front-line battleships all having been relegated to guard duties as obsolete.
+Five years after the incident, only Camperdown was still in active service, the rest of the then front-line battleships having been relegated to guard duties as obsolete.

 There is a legend that Tryon's wife was giving a large social party in their London home at the time his ship collided with Camperdown, and that Admiral Tryon was seen descending the staircase by some of the guests.

 The memorial in Victoria Park, Portsmouth, to the crew killed in the accident.

 There is a memorial to the crew killed in the disaster in Victoria Park, Portsmouth.
 It was originally erected in the town's main square, but at the request of survivors was moved to the park in 1903 where it would be better protected.

 A scale section of Victoria – a popular exhibit on display at the World's Columbian Exposition in Chicago at the time of the accident – was subsequently draped in black cloth as a tribute to the loss.

 In 1908, and were given orders that might have led to a collision, but Rear-Admiral Percy Scott implemented a different course than was ordered, ensuring no risk of collision.